 This is the method I used to achieve the “color separations” in the previous post:

-File new: create in canvas size for knit repeat: deleting the default 0 gives a working surface that is 64X40/ OK for small motifs
+File new: create in canvas size for a knit repeat: deleting the default 0 gives a working surface that is 64X40/ OK for small motifs

 Change magnification to 1,000, hit return